Fintech SaaS – Excel Financial Model

 The depreciation tab shows the devaluation of assets.
 It can show you how much depreciation has occurred and the remaining value of your assets.
 You can calculate depreciation for the next five years, ten years, or 20 years depending on your requirement.

 Oak Financial Model is a combination of financial and data analytics.
-We have strong math, financial analysis, accountancy, management performance indicators, and organizing this data into clients’ dashboard.
+We have strong math, financial analysis, accountancy, management performance indicators, and organizing this data into clients’ dashboards.

-Our Vision: is to be reputed as the best Financial & Management Services Consultants by providing top-notch services and to create goodwill based on an excellent performance.
+Our Vision: to be reputed as the best Financial & Management Services Consultants by providing top-notch services and creating goodwill based on an excellent performance.

 Our Core Values

 High Quality surpasses.
 Quantitative work is a built-in fact in a Business’ motto.
-Therefore, we strive for a disciplined approach to analyze business situations and identify the best solutions to achieve financial plans.
-At the same time, we help open new doors by providing our state of the art financial services and management tools.
+Therefore, we strive for a disciplined approach to analyzing business situations and identifying the best solutions to achieve financial plans.
+At the same time, we help open new doors by providing our state-of-the-art financial services and management tools.

 Importance of SaaS

-Since SaaS doesn’t exist physically, it carries many advantages that are not available with the traditional business.
+Since SaaS doesn’t exist physically, it carries many advantages that are not available to traditional businesses.
 You can pay on the go and also cancel your subscription if you feel unsatisfied with the service you are receiving.
 However, traditionally, if you take off-the-shelf software, you are stuck with it after payment.